alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-14-flood-management.md

 ## Soft Engineering vs Hard Engineering

 Below is an essay I wrote which discusses the advantages and disadvantages of hard (and briefly soft) engineering, referring to several of the case studies from above.
-It's actually an answer to a [past paper question](store.aqa.org.uk/qual/gce/pdf/AQA-GEOG1-W-QP-JAN10.PDF):
+It's actually an answer to a [past paper question](http://store.aqa.org.uk/qual/gce/pdf/AQA-GEOG1-W-QP-JAN10.PDF):

 > Discuss the advantages and disadvantages of hard engineering as a flood management strategy. - 15 Marks

 The answer I wrote got full marks but was *way* too long for a 15 mark answer.
-The first few and last few paragraphs probably would have been sufficient for 13 marks +. **Remember, don't copy this answer!
-IT'S PLAGIARISM.** You can use this answer to *help* you answer the question though (citation would be nice :P).
+Don't copy this answer.
+Just use it to help.

 ---